netket/netket/docs/api/optimizer.md

    solver.svd
 ```

-And the following dense solvers parallelize among multiple GPUs by making use of
+(multi-gpu-solvers)=
-`jax_mg <https://flatironinstitute.github.io/jaxmg/>`_.
-They are not really much faster than
+### Multi-GPU solvers

-the ones above, but allow you to use ~100k samples because they keep the NTK sharded across
+And the following dense solvers parallelize among multiple GPUs by making use of [jax_mg](https://flatironinstitute.github.io/jaxmg/).
-the multiple GPUs.
+They are not really much faster than the ones above, but allow you to use ~100k samples because they keep the NTK sharded across the multiple GPUs.

 :::{warning}
 At the time of writing, those only work if you have a single node with many GPUs, and do not work